Dr Giles Moss

 MA (Sussex), MSc, D.Phil (Oxford)

-I’m the module leader for COMM2780 Media Policy.
-I also contribute to COMM1920 Introduction to Communications Theory and COMM5740M New Media Cultures and supervise dissertations at undergraduate and postgraduate levels.
+I’m the module leader for COMM3910 Communication Dissertation.
+I also contribute to COMM1920 Introduction to Communications Theory, COMM2910 Communication Research Methods, and supervise dissertations at undergraduate and postgraduate levels.

 (2015) Can the Media Serve Democracy?: Essays in Honour of Jay G. Blumler.